hiStory

 Innovating for a global palate since 1950.

-No central heating or air conditioning, cold in the winter and hot in the summer.
-In the summer you can see daylight between the plaster and the beams.
-But we love it all the same and we hope you will too.
+The restrictions on what you can and can’t do to a listed property are legendary – but somehow, you're still expected to survive and thrive!
+With no central heating or air conditioning, it’s cold in the winter, hot in the summer, and yes – in the warmer months, you really can see daylight between the beams and the plaster.
+But we love it.
+And we hope you will too.

 LEAD STAFF